techAdmin

 The free ATI radeon/radeonhd drivers are improving quickly, but the fglrx stuff is still a constant problem, they are having trouble keeping up with both xorg and kernel development release to release.

-While the script is officially only supported for sidux, it should work fine with Debian sid/unstable and testing, and probably with Etch.
-Some support can be found on oftc.net irc, #sidux channel.
-Also see the sidux forums, hardware for more information.
+The script should work fine with Debian sid/unstable and testing, and probably with Etch.
+Some support can be found on oftc.net irc, #smxi channel.
+Or just use these smxi forums to get the latest news and updates.

 Display posts from previous: